theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 * Sapient Paradox brushed aside
 * Early societies more like high school gossip groups

-Current historiography is a myth
-* Simply isn't true
-* Has dire political implications
-* Makes the past needlessly dull ~ Actually more playful

 Long Distance Interaction ~ p 23
 * Dreams or vision Quests